TTK4145/Project-resources/cost_fns/README.md

 #### Alternative 1.2: Time until unassigned request served

 As a slight modification, we can take the time it takes to serve specifically this new unassigned request, as opposed to all requests combined.
 The two modifications are
- - An extra parameter for the floor (and button type, depending on how requests are cleared) of the new request
+ - An extra parameter for the floor and button type of the new request
  - Passing a comparison of the cleared request and the unassigned request to the Clear Requests function

 (The example code is not technically valid C, but it compiles with GCC because they are gracious enough to supply [nested functions](https://gcc.gnu.org/onlinedocs/gcc/Nested-Functions.html) as a compiler extension.
 Thanks GCC!)